dtudk/pythonsupport-page/docs/learn-more/vscode/python-script.rst

 Run a Python File
 ----------------------------------------------------------------

-Once you've written your Python code, you can easily run it in VS Code.
+Once you've written your Python code, you can run it in VS Code.

 .. card::